Savannah Personal Injury Attorney

 Finally, sometimes the statute of limitations is extended because you didn’t discover your injuries until some time had passed after the accident.
 If you suffered a medical problem that could not have been reasonably discovered within the statute of limitations, you aren’t necessarily barred from filing a claim.

-Contact a Savannah Personal Injury Attorney Today
+Contact a Savannah Personal Injury Attorney Today for a Free Case Review

 If you or a loved one is injured due to someone else’s negligence, contact Bowen Painter Trial Lawyers to request a free initial case evaluation.
 Our Savannah personal injury lawyers will work tirelessly to achieve the results that you need.
 We provide top-level representation and litigation in both personal injury and wrongful death cases.
 Discuss your particular case with one of our experienced attorneys for a free case evaluation.
 Call (912) 335-1909 or contact us online.